kimfucious/sakura/README.md

 In brief, _all_ Bootstrap SCSS source files have been downloaded to `_assets/scss/bootstrap`.
 Bootstrap is imported (among other scss files) via `css/main.scss`, which gets compiled by Jekyll to `_/site/css/main.css`.

-> _Note that the compiled file is a css file, not scss_.
+> :point_up: The compiled file is a css file, not scss.
 Jekyll does this during build, however, it doesn't add autoprefixing.
 This can be done with a Gulp task, which I'll talk about later.

 The amount of includes _could_ be thinned out so that only the Bootstrap components used by the theme are called out; however, I have not done that yet, because I'm not sure where I'm gonna stop yet.